tylottr/azdo-kube-ci-example/infrastructure/terraform/kcidemo/README.md

 A number of basic Values files have been set up with version pinning.
 In the comments are steps to use the charts but we can use the following while within the [files/kubernetes/helm/values](files/kubernetes/helm/values) directory:

-> Nginx Ingress is really the "main" one to use here, as it allows external access into cluster resources e.g. microservices
+> Nginx Ingress is really the "main" one to use here, as it allows external access into cluster resources e.g. microservices.
+You may want to check the yaml files directly as they have more information on how to provision.

-- Nginx Ingress: `helm install nginx-ingress stable/nginx-ingress --version 1.29.2 --namespace kube-system --values ./nginx-ingress.yaml`
+- Nginx Ingress: `helm install nginx-ingress stable/nginx-ingress --namespace kube-system --values ./nginx-ingress.yaml`
-- Cert Manager: `helm install cert-manager jetstack/cert-manager --version v0.13.1 --namespace kube-system --values ./cert-manager.yaml`
+- Cert Manager: `helm install cert-manager jetstack/cert-manager --namespace kube-system --values ./cert-manager.yaml`
-- Grafana: `helm install grafana stable/grafana --version 5.0.5 --namespace monitoring --values ./grafana.yaml`
+- Grafana: `helm install grafana stable/grafana --namespace monitoring --values ./grafana.yaml`
-- Prometheus: `helm install prometheus stable/prometheus --version 11.0.2 --namespace monitoring --values ./prometheus.yaml`
+- Prometheus: `helm install prometheus stable/prometheus --namespace monitoring --values ./prometheus.yaml`
-- Loki: `helm install loki loki/loki-stack --version 0.32.1 --namespace monitoring --values ./loki.yaml`
+- Loki: `helm install loki loki/loki-stack - --namespace monitoring --values ./loki.yaml`